Elegant-Queueing/q-backend/README.md

 - Choose an instance setting that suits your needs and budget (there should be a free one too) and launch the instance.
 - Once the instance is running, you can see it if you go to Service -> EC2 -> Instances.
 - To SSH into this instance, select the instance and click on connect.
 Then, simply follow the instructions to SSH into it.
+- Go to AWS -> Services -> EC2 -> Instances.
+You should see your instance running there.
+- In the same row, you should find the security group column.
+Click on the security group for that instance.
+- Select the security group, click on Actions, and then, Edit Inbound Rules
+- Add a rule that accepts Type:All traffic, and Source:Anywhere.
+DISCLAIMER: This^ exposes the instance to the public.
+We still need to work on security and none of us have experience with it.
+This might be a security risk.
+Please don't add this rule if you're not comfortable and set the environment up locally.
+If you do, please refrain from sharing information about this instance with anyone else.

 This instance will have all the prerequisite software set up for you.